blazerygy/testrm/README.md

 ```
 **3. Set the training data ratio for each worker node**

-Writing training data ratio for each worker node to data_sharding file.
+Write training data ratio for each worker node to data_sharding file.
 Each line in data_sharding file has two digits, which indicate the start and end of the training data, respectively.
 An example of the contents of the data_sharding file would be (two workers):
 ```
 0 0.3
 0.3 1